theogiraudet/Bookshelf/docs/contribute/file-format.md

 # ------------------------------------------------------------------------------------------------------------
 ```

-If a Bookshelf contributor forgot to put a header at the beggining of a function, the CI/CD pipeline will reject the merge of the contribution in Bookshelf.
+If a Bookshelf contributor forgot to put a header at the beginning of a function, the CI/CD pipeline will reject the merge of the contribution in Bookshelf.
-To be sure the code meets the minimal requirements, see the [contribution validation page](project:contribution-validation.md).
+To ensure the code meets the minimal requirements, see the [contribution validation page](project:contribution-validation.md).